IBCNServices/tengu-charms/charms/trusty/openvpn/README.md

 can be safely left to their default settings, but are available for more advanced usage.

-By default, the charm runs on UDP port 1194 and generates a user certificate for client "admin".
-The interface "eth0" is assumed to the be the primary interface used by the VPN and it's IP subnet is routed by default through the VPN.
+By default, the charm runs on TCP port 443 and generates a user certificate for client "client1".
+NAT is enabled on all interfaces (VPN users can connect to all subnets behind those interfaces).

 ## Common Configuration Settings

 Below are some of the most common configuration options that can be changed any time during the lifecycle of the charm.

-### User

-Specify a user to create a certificate for.
-If this is a new user, then a new client certificate is created, tar'ed, and placed in the system default user's home directory for retrieval.
-If the user has been previously created, then no action is performed.

-    juju set openvpn user=joesmith

 ### Port

 Specify a port to run the VPN service over.